fdetrias/Codeigniter-4-Backup-Utility/README.md

 ## Installation

-Simply download, copy and overwrite Utils.php to your_project/system/Database/MySQLi/ folder.
-You may backup the original file, just in case.
+Simply download and copy Utils.php to your_project/system/Database/MySQLi/ folder.
+You may need to backup the original file before overwrite it, just in case.

 ## Usage
 Then use it in controller like this :